First In First Out

 video showing the different damage values

 When designing First In First Out my aim was to create a first person shooter with a more in depth game mode than team deathmatch.
-While the games that inspired me all had asymmetrical teams, attackers and defenders of a bomb site, I wanted to create a game where both teams had to compete for an objective on equal footing.
+While the games that inspired me all had asymmetrical teams (attackers and defenders), I wanted to create a game where both teams had to compete for an objective on equal footing.
 This resulted in capture points being the alternative route to victory other than a teamwipe.

-• However, making teams role neutral (not attackers or defenders) does put a limitation on map design because neither team should have an advantage over the other.
+However, making a team’s role neutral (not attackers or defenders) does put a limitation on map design because neither team should have an advantage over the other.
 Capture points had to be equidistant from team starts and have the same travel time as well.

 white cylinders represents a capture point location